Lab 7 - Part 2: More Lidar in ArcGIS Pro

 - Save your model!
 Save in your project toolbox as Clean Up Point Density (or something similar).

 - Roll over each of the elements and check to see if there are any paths or file names listed for the tools.
 If so, open and delete the path/filename.
-Save your model.
+To adjust the order that the parameters appear in the tool, go to Model > Properties.
+In this window you can move the order of the parameter.
+Save your modelwhen you are done!

 Calculate Cover Model